chipsalliance/firrtl/spec/spec.md

 The resulting instance has a bundle type.
 Each port of the instantiated module is represented by a field in the bundle with the same name and type as the port.
 The fields corresponding to input ports are flipped to indicate their data flows in the opposite direction as the output ports.
+The `myinstance`{.firrtl}
-The `myinstance` instance in the example above has type `{flip a:UInt, b:UInt}`.
+instance in the example above has type `{flip a:UInt, b:UInt}`.

 Modules have the property that instances can always be *inlined* into the parent module without affecting the semantics of the circuit.